 What You Need to Know

-- Must have a verifiable Christian testimony indicating a personal relationship with the Lord Jesus Christ
+- Must have a valid Christian testimony indicating a personal relationship with the Lord Jesus Christ

 - Share the conviction that believers are to bear one another’s burdens